redhat-developer/devspaces-images/devspaces-traefik/docs/content/routing/services/index.md

     Traefik keeps monitoring the health of unhealthy servers.
     If a server has recovered (returning `2xx` -> `3xx` responses again), it will be added back to the load balancer rotation pool.

-!!! warning "Health check in Kubernetes"
+!!! warning "Health check with Kubernetes"

+    Kubernetes has an health check mechanism to remove unhealthy pods from Kubernetes services (cf [readiness probe](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-readiness-probes)).
+    As unhealthy pods have no Kubernetes endpoints, Traefik will not forward traffic to them.
-    The Traefik health check is not available for `kubernetesCRD` and `kubernetesIngress` providers because Kubernetes already has a health check mechanism.
+    Therefore, Traefik health check is not available for `kubernetesCRD` and `kubernetesIngress` providers.
-    Unhealthy pods will be removed by kubernetes. (cf [liveness documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-http-request))

 ??? example "Custom Interval & Timeout -- Using the [File Provider](../../providers/file.md)"